SynkedUPwebapp/SynkedUp.Http/README.md

 ## Configuration

-Call `EL.Http.DependencyInjectionConfig.ConfigureServices(services);` to configure DI.
+Call `Emmersion.Http.DependencyInjectionConfig.ConfigureServices(services);` to configure DI.
 This will make the `IHttpClient` available as a singleton because Microsoft recommends reusing the underlying `System.Net.Http.HttpClient` for connection pooling.
 The default `HttpCLientOptions` are used.

-If you have a need to have separate instances of the `EL.Http.HttpClient`, or if you wish to provide specific `HttpClientOptions`, you can create a separate instance or override the DI registration.
+If you have a need to have separate instances of the `Emmersion.Http.HttpClient`, or if you wish to provide specific `HttpClientOptions`, you can create a separate instance or override the DI registration.